Bug #2384

 Files

-Updated by jpc almost 12 years ago
+Updated by jpc about 12 years ago

 I came across the same issue today.
 I have not yet got a chance to investigate the issue.
 I will probably do so in the next few weeks. lameventanas did you look into the problem?

-Updated by lameventanas almost 12 years ago
+Updated by lameventanas about 12 years ago

 jpc wrote: